Dominic Leone: Cleveland Indians

 On January 23, 2020, Leone signed a minor league deal with the Cleveland Indians.
 The Indians selected his contract on July 23.
 Leone was designated for assignment by the Indians on September 11.
-He had an 8.38 ERA over 9.2 innings pitched in 12 games for the Indians at the time of his designation.
-After clearing waivers, Leone was outrighted to the Indians' alternate training site roster on September 13, 2020.
+He had an 8.38 ERA over 9.2 innings pitched in 12 games for the Indians.
+After clearing waivers, Leone was outrighted to the Indians' alternate training site roster on September 13.
 He elected free agency on October 14.

 San Francisco Giants

 On December 8, 2020, Leone signed a minor league contract with the San Francisco Giants organization.
 On June 1, 2021, he was selected to the active roster.
-On October 3, 2021, Leone struck out Eric Hosmer of the San Diego Padres to end the last game of the season and clinch the NL West division championship for the Giants.
-In the 2021 regular season, Leone was 4–5 with 2 saves and a career-best 1.51 ERA.
-He pitched in 57 games (4 starts), covering 53.2 innings in which he allowed 6.2 hits/9 innings.
+On October 3, Leone struck out Eric Hosmer of the San Diego Padres to end the last game of the season and clinch the National League West division championship for the Giants.
+In 2021, Leone was 4–5 with 2 saves and a career-best 1.51 ERA.
+He pitched in 57 games (4 starts), covering 53 2/3 innings in which he allowed 6.2 hits per nine innings.

-In 2022, Leone made 55 appearances for San Francisco, posting a 4–5 record (identical to his 2021 record) and 4.01 ERA with 52 strikeouts and three saves in 49.1 innings pitched.
-On September 10, 2022, Leone was placed on unconditional release waivers.
+In 2022, Leone made 55 appearances for San Francisco, posting a 4–5 record (identical to his 2021 record) and 4.01 ERA with 52 strikeouts and three saves in 49 1/3 innings pitched.
+On September 10, Leone was placed on unconditional release waivers.

 Texas Rangers

 On February 18, 2023, Leone signed a minor league contract with the Texas Rangers organization.
 Leone was released by the organization on March 24.
 Leone re-signed with the Rangers on a new minor league contract on March 29.
-He made 8 appearances for the Triple-A Round Rock Express, working to a pristine 1.59 ERA and 2–0 record with 15 strikeouts and 2 saves in 11.1 innings pitched.
+He made 8 appearances for the Triple-A Round Rock Express, working to a pristine 1.59 ERA and 2–0 record with 15 strikeouts and 2 saves in 11 1/3 innings pitched.
 On May 2, Leone opted out of his minor league contract and became a free agent.

 New York Mets

 On May 4, 2023, Leone signed a one-year, major league contract with the New York Mets.
-After hours signing with the Mets, Leone's first game back was against the Detroit Tigers where he pitched in relief for one inning.
-He faced three batters and had a strikeout.
+Hours after signing with the Mets, Leone's first game back was against the Detroit Tigers where he pitched in relief for one inning.
+He faced three batters and had one strikeout.